Ensembles of Localised Models for Time Series Forecasting: Analysis of Results

 The clustered ensemble models that correspond to different GFMs show varied performances.
-According to Figure \ref{fig:ensemble_clustering_models}, we see that for the RNN and FFNN models, the DTW.Number cluster variant obtains the best mean sMAPE rank, whereas the Kmeans.Number cluster variant obtains the best mean sMAPE rank for the PR models.
+According to Figure \ref{fig:ensemble_clustering_models}, we see that for the RNN and FFNN models, the DTW.Number cluster variant obtains the best mean sMAPE rank whereas the Kmeans.Number cluster variant obtains the best mean sMAPE rank for the PR models.
+The inter-quantile ranges of DTW.Number and Kmeans.Number cluster variants are respectively lower across NN and PR models.
+Furthermore, higher density areas of the DTW.Number and Kmeans.Number cluster variants are respectively located much lower along the y axis across NN and PR models.
 The results also indicate that overall, the GFM.Cluster.Number based cluster variants outperform the GFM.Cluster.Seed based cluster variants.

-With respect to the random clustering models, Random.Number and Random.Seed perform worst over all the GFMs.
+With respect to the random clustering models, overall, Random.Number and Random.Seed perform worst since their inter-quantile ranges and density distributions are located much higher along the y-axis compared to other variants.
 Hence, our experiments clearly show that increasing the model complexity by using sophisticated clustering techniques is able to improve the forecasting accuracy.